 When trying to delete or rename files or folders, you should follow these steps in the following order:

 - The first and simplest method is to disable any programs that may be using that file.
-When a program is using a file it tends to exclusively lock that file so that it cannot be modified or renamed while it is in use.
+When a program uses a file, it exclusively locks that file not to be modified or renamed while it is in use.
 By disabling the program using it, you unlock the file or folder so you can work with it.

 - Reboot into safe mode and try to rename or delete the directory.
-When you are in safe mode, a limited number of programs will start automatically.
-This provides a greater or possible opportunity to rename or delete a stubborn file or directory.
+When you are safe, a limited number of programs will start automatically.
+This provides a more significant or possible opportunity to rename or delete a stubborn file or directory.

-- Last but not least, get a file unlock utility.
-File unlocking programs find out which processes are using files and try to close them or disconnect them from files or folders so they can be deleted, renamed, or manipulated manually.
-These programs tend to do the job for you so you don’t have to deal with the headaches of finding programs that are keeping a file open.
-In the next section we will explain how to use such a program, called IObit Unlocker .
+- Last but not least, get a file to unlock utility.
+File unlocking programs determine which processes are using files and try to close them or disconnect them from files or folders so they can be deleted, renamed, or manipulated manually.
+These programs tend to do the job for you, so you don’t have to deal with the headaches of finding programs keeping a file open.
+In the next section, we will explain how to use such a program called IObit Unlocker.